 - State and Local Government

-Regulations vary by state, so it’s important to research specific requirements before enrolling in a program.
+Regulations vary by state, so it’s important to research specific counselor requirements before enrolling in a program.

-While most employers require chemical dependency counselors to have bachelor’s degrees for entry-level positions, many give preference to candidates with master’s degrees during the hiring process.
+While most employers require people working in chemical dependency counseling to have bachelor’s degrees for entry-level positions, many give preference to candidates with master’s degrees during the hiring process.
 As a result, earning one can provide you with a competitive edge over other applicants.
 Additionally, those with undergraduate degrees may be limited in their ability to practice.
-A graduate degree in psychology, sociology, clinical social work, or mental health counseling is needed in order to provide certain services to clients, such as one-on-one counseling sessions.
+A graduate behavioral science degree in psychology, sociology, clinical social work, or mental health counseling is needed in order to provide certain services to clients, such as one-on-one counseling sessions.
 Higher educated counselors also require less supervision from employers.

-Qualifying master’s degree programs usually consist of 60 credit hours of coursework and take full-time students approximately two years to complete.
+Qualifying master’s degree programs usually consist of 60 credit hours of supervised education of coursework and take full-time students approximately two years to complete.
 Those attending classes part-time should anticipate graduating within three to four years.
 Every college and university is different, but topics covered frequently include:

 - Testing and Assessment